MorrisMA/M65C02A/README.md

-    Internally, the upper byte of any register (A, X, Y, S) or the memory operand register (M) is forced to logic 0 (except for S which is forced to 0x01) unless the programmer explicitly extends the width of the operation with a prefix instruction;
+    Internally, the upper byte of any register (A, X, Y, S) or the memory operand register (M) is forced to logic 0 (except for S which is forced to 0x01) unless the programmer explicitly extends the width of the operation with a prefix instruction.
+(Note: the default operand width can be set to 16, and 8 operands/operations must be explicitly selected by the programmer.);

-    (3)     M65C02A core’s ALU registers (A, X, and Y) are implemented using a modified, three level push-down register stack.
+    (3)     M65C02A core's ALU registers (A, X, and Y) are implemented using a modified, three level push-down register stack.
 This provides the programmer the ability to preserve intermediate results on-chip.
-The operation of the register stack is modification to the so that load and store instructions only affect the TOS locations of the A, X, and Y register stacks.
+The operation of the register stack is modified so that load and store instructions only affect the TOS locations of the A, X, and Y register stacks.
 In other words, the TOS location of the register stacks is not automatically pushed on loads from memory, nor is it automatically popped on stores to memory.
 Explicit actions are required by the programmer to manage the contents of the register stacks associated with A, X, and Y;

-    (4)     M65C02A core’s X Top-Of-Stack register, XTOS, can serve as a base pointer for base-relative addressing when it is used as a 16-bit index register.
+    (4)     M65C02A core's X Top-Of-Stack register, XTOS, can serve as a base pointer for base-relative addressing when it is used as a 16-bit index register.
 Base-relative addressing supports the stack frames needed by programming languages like C and Pascal, and which must be emulated by